teewhymagg/Chatbot-RASA/README.md

 Chiemsee (German pronunciation: [ˈkiːmzeː] ) is a freshwater lake in Bavaria, Germany, near Rosenheim.
 It is often called "the Bavarian Sea".
 The rivers Tiroler Achen and Prien flow into the lake from the south, and the river Alz flows out towards the north | You can buy Bavarian Ticket here: https://www.bahn.de/angebot/regio/laender-tickets/bayern-ticket

 Want to get info about something else?
 Just type 'nature' or 'cities'.

+# Implementation of the Requests

+In this project we have 5

 # Work done